(New England) Contra

 Slide (or R O'M roll) right (past neighbor), (4 beats)

-Balance the Wave (men in middle), (4 beats)
+Balance the Wave (men in middle) to the left first, (4 beats)

 A2: Neighbor balance & swing.
 (4 + 12)

-Star by the left - peeling off to form a wavy line with new neighbors.
+Star by the left - peeling off to restart with new neighbors.
 (8)

 There and Back Again